Remosy/Onos-Elastic/README.md

 ## Connect Mininet with Logstash
-Q:How to sychnously send Mininet log to Logistach Q:Use TCP as input of Logistach?
+Q:How to sychnously send Mininet log to Logistach

+Q:Use TCP as input of Logistach?

-## Connect Logistach with ElasticSearch
+## Connect Logistach with ElasticSearch and display on Kibana
 Open elasticsearch and kibana separatly
 ```bash
 /usr/local/bin/elasticsearch